 Stew on the Stovetop

-If you opt to cook this beef stew on the stovetop, I recommend browning the stew meat first in a large stockpot, then adding the garlic and all of the liquid ingredients, tomato sauce and spices.
+If you opt to cook this beef stew on the stovetop, I recommend browning the stew meat first in about two tablespoons on olive oil in a large stockpot, then adding the garlic and all of the liquid ingredients, tomato sauce and spices.

 Substitutes for Wine or Beer

 If you prefer not to use beer or wine in your stew, just swap both ingredients with the same amount of beef broth and increase the amount of Worcestershire sauce to two tablespoons instead of one.

 The key to everything cooking perfectly is to layer the ingredients in the following order in the Crockpot, starting with the stew meat as the bottom layer:

 Both carrots and parsnips are somewhat sweet but parsnips have a slightly spicy flavor.
 They're so good!
 I love to use them in this beef stew or any time I want a sturdy veggie added to a soup, and they're delicious in a pan of oven-roasted veggies.

 Thickened Broth Option